]>

 629 Returns @true if the char is a path separator for this format.

-631 static bool IsPathSeparator(wxChar ch
+631 static bool IsPathSeparator(wxChar ch,

-632 wxPathFormat format
+632 wxPathFormat format = wxPATH_NATIVE);

 635 Returns @true if this filename is not absolute.

-637 bool IsRelative(wxPathFormat format
+637 bool IsRelative(wxPathFormat format = wxPATH_NATIVE);

 640 On Mac OS, gets the common type and creator for the given extension.

-642 static bool MacFindDefaultTypeAndCreator(const wxString
+642 static bool MacFindDefaultTypeAndCreator(const wxString& ext,

 647 On Mac OS, registers application defined extensions and their default type and

-650 static void MacRegisterDefaultTypeAndCreator(const wxString
+650 static void MacRegisterDefaultTypeAndCreator(const wxString& ext,

 655 On Mac OS, looks up the appropriate type and creator from the registration and